 We reserve the right to include rel=”nofollow” in any links included within the guest post.
 "No follow" links discourage search engines from "following" and counting the backlink.

 Source all statistics to credible outlets and always include citations for images that are not CC0 or in the public domain (you must also have legal permission to use all images in your post).
 Pixabay.com and Unsplash.com are two popular websites that offer CC0 images that can be used for any purpose.

 Use proper headings (h2, h3, etc) within the content.
 A guest post without any headings will be disregarded outright.
 Additionally, write using smaller paragraphs whenever possible.

-Lastly, while I will edit your post for general fitness on my blog, I am not your primary editor.
+Lastly, while we will edit your post for general fitness on my blog, we are not your primary editors.
 Guest posts should be edited for spelling and grammar before they are submitted.
 Posts that contain numerous errors will be disregarded.

 Be sure to get your topic idea approved before starting to write the piece.
-This is usually done through email.
+The first step in this process is completing the Google form above.
 Once your idea is approved, you are free to begin writing the article.

-Once your guest post is received, I will review it and inform you of any changes.
-I make an effort not to change the meaning of the piece but reserve the right to alter word use or perform other changes to correct for spelling/grammar mistakes or make the post fit better on the blog.
+Once your guest post is received, we will review it and inform you of any changes.
+We make an effort not to change the meaning of the piece but reserve the right to alter word use or perform other changes to correct for spelling/grammar mistakes or make the post fit better on the blog.

-Once the piece is officially accepted, I will turn it into an official post and will schedule it for publishing.
-Usually, guest posts are published one to three weeks from the date of acceptance but could vary depending on the time of year or topic area.
+Once the piece is officially accepted, we will turn it into an official post and will schedule it for publishing.

 Please note that guest posts can be rejected or deleted for any reason.